Self-Evolution Learning for Mixup: Enhance Data Augmentation on Few-Shot Text Classification Tasks: Method

-We can regard $D_{kl}(u, p)$ as a knowledge distillation process, where $u$ represents a virtual teacher that guides the training of the classification model.However, the $u$ cannot follow the improvement of the student model and hardly provides enough linguistic information to guide the training of model.
+The traditional label smoothing (LS) approach replaces the hard label distribution $y_i$ with $y'_i$ as Eq.~\ref{eq:5}, where $y'_i$ is a mixture of the original label distribution $y_i$ and a distribution $u_i$.
+The $u_i$ is usually a uniform distribution.

+Traditional LS lowers the value of the correct label and increases all others, which successfully prevents the largest predicted score much larger than all others \cite{szegedy2016rethinking}.
+However, in the traditional LS, the distribution of $u$ is fixed and $u$ cannot dynamically generate labels to adapt to the model learning.

-Motivated by this, in our ILS, we propose a more informative prior distribution to smooth the labels.
-Specifically, We replace the fixed distribution $u$ with a dynamic and informative distribution that is adaptively generated by the classifacation model itself.
-In practice, for each sentence, in addition to its original one-hot label, we consider the classification model's predicted probability distribution over the classes as the reference probabilities $r_i$.
-Then, similar to Eq.\ref{eq:5}, we can obtain the smoothed label $\tilde{y}_i$ via:
+Motivated by this observation, in our instance-specific label smoothing, we propose a sample-aware prior distribution to smooth the labels.
+Specifically, we replace the fixed distribution $u$ with a dynamic and informative distribution that is adaptively generated by the classification model itself.
+In practice, similar to Eq.~\ref{eq:5}, we smooth the label by interpolating the original label $y_i$ with a $p(y|x_i)$ predicted by the classification model.
+Over all the candidate classes $y_i$ is a one-hot vector, where its value (i.e. probability) on the correct class is 1 and its value on the other class is 0. $p(y|x_i)$ is the model's predicted probability distribution over all the classes.
+We consider the model prediction $p(y|x_i)$ as the possibility of being the correct label from the model's perspective.
+As the model is optimized, the model prediction becomes increasingly accurate and the model predicted label approaches the ideal label.
+We obtain the final smoothed label ${y'}_i$ as: